Airline Pilot Medical Requirements

 What are the medical requirements to become a pilot…

-To exercise the privileges of your Commercial Pilots Licence, you must be in possession of a valid Class 1 Medical certificate.
-This is something you should seek to obtain before you start your flight training just in case a medical condition (which on occasions people aren’t already aware of), prohibits you from being given a Class One Medical.
+To exercise the privileges of a Commercial Pilots Licence, you must be in possession of a valid Class 1 Medical certificate.
+This is something you should seek to obtain before you start your flight training just in case a medical condition (which on occasions people aren’t already aware of), prohibits you from being awarded a Class One Medical certification.

 The requirements are not particularly stringent, and a normal healthy person should have no problem being awarded one.
 The medical examiners are generally concerned with if you have the ability to do the job of a commercial pilot without difficulty or impedance, such as due to reduced mobility, poor hearing or eyesight and that the potential for you to suffer from acute incapacitation (such as due to a seizure, collapse, heart attack or stroke etc.) is negligible.

-The very first recommendation to any aspiring pilot is to obtain a Class One Medical certificate.
-This is a mandatory requirement for all flight crew in order to operate a jet commercially.
-For a UK issue Medical, the initial assessment can take place with a specifically authorised CAA Aviation Medical Examiner (AME) listed on their website.
+The very first recommendation to any aspiring pilot is to obtain a Pilot Class One Medical certificate.
+This is a mandatory requirement for all airline flight crew in order to operate a jet commercially.
+For a UK or European issued medical certificate, the initial assessment can take place with a specifically authorised CAA Aviation Medical Examiner (AME) listed on their website.

-There have been people who have invested significant amounts of money in obtaining a Private Pilot’s Licence (requiring only a class two medical), with the view to continue training towards a commercial licence, only to find that they were ineligible for a class one medical, and therefore unable to pursue a commercial career.
+Unfortunately people invest significant amounts of money in obtaining a Private Pilot’s Licence (requiring only a class two medical), with the view to continue training towards a commercial licence.
+They can then find out that they were ineligible for a class one medical, and are therefore unable to pursue a commercial piloting career.
 So make sure you can pass the medical requirements before commencing your pilot training.

-During the initial assessment you are tested and checked for a general level of good general health and any disqualifying conditions are identified.
+During the initial Class One medical assessment you are tested and checked for a general level of good health and any specific disqualifying conditions are identified.
 Unfortunately for some, this occasion may highlight an underlying medical condition which has not before been detected, and the medical certificate will not be issued.
 Some conditions are not necessarily disqualifying but may require further investigation and testing.